 Why read this? : We review the role of packaging in growing your brand.
-Learn how it reinforces your brand identity.
-How it influences decisions at the point of sale.
-And how it continues to play a role after the sale is made.
-Read this to learn about the role of packaging in marketing.
+Learn how it reinforces your brand identity, and influences customers before, during and after the point of sale.
+Read this to learn how to use packaging to boost the impact of your brand.

 It’s pretty common for packaging to get less attention than its glamorous cousins advertising and public relations.
 We’re guilty of that too.
 It’s been a while since we last covered it.
 That’s despite studies showing it’s a major driver of purchase decisions.